 In addition to these weekly lectures, the following courses occur annually:

-- May: UCSF Department of Ophthalmology Research Day
+- May: UCSF Department of Ophthalmology Faculty Research Day

-- June: Intermediate Ophthalmic Microsurgery wetlab course for first year residents
+- June: Intermediate Ophthalmic Microsurgery wetlab (5 half day sessions)

-- June: Advanced Ophthalmic Microsurgery wetlab course for second year residents
+- June: Advanced Ophthalmic Microsurgery wetlab (5 half day sessions)